fabvalaaah/cbcleaner/README.md

 # cbcleaner
-Clipboards cleaning daemon for Ubuntu Linux x64.
+C clipboard(s) cleaning daemon for Ubuntu Linux x64.

 This is a C NetBeans project, compiled with GCC 5.4.0 and tested with Ubuntu Linux 16.04.3 LTS x64.